f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

 #.
 The results window will now populate.
 You will see each request in the
    folder is sent and it's associated test results are displayed on the screen.
-   Onboarding Ansible Tower about a minute.
+   Onboarding Ansible Tower will take about a minute.
 You can follow the progress by scrolling down the results window.

 #.
 Once the :guilabel:`Run Summary` button appears the folder has finished